Submit Article

 What Was the Outcome?

-The court ordered that the defendants were entitled to costs on the standard basis up to 21 March 2023 (the date the OTS was served) and on the indemnity basis thereafter.
-This followed the operation of O 22A r 9(3) once the court found that the Validity Requirement, the Favourability Requirement, and the genuine-and-serious requirement were satisfied.
+The court held that the defendants were entitled to costs on the standard basis up to the date of the OTS, and on an indemnity basis thereafter.
+The court found that the Validity Requirement and the Favourability Requirement under Order 22A Rule 9(3) of the Rules of Court were satisfied, and that the OTS was a genuine and serious offer to settle the matter.

 Why Does This Case Matter?